Marty0001/Lost-Pet-Website/README.md

 https://github.com/user-attachments/assets/90930bbd-2307-4697-bb9e-35e203d1d7ee

-<h2>A website where users can uplaod posts of their lost pets and increase the chances of finding them.</h2>
+<h2>A website where users can upload posts of their lost pets and increase the chances of finding them.</h2>

 <b>Features include:</b>
 <ul>